Two-dimensional THz spectroscopy in electronic systems: a many-body diagrammatic approach: Propagation effects in the 2DTS maps: the case of Josephson plasmons

+Once established a general expression for the nonlinear field propagating outside {the sample} we can proceed in the evaluation of the 2D map by following the same steps leading to Eq.\ \ref{eq:j00tau} and Eq.\ \ref{eq:j0tautau} in Sec.\ \ref{sec:gen}. {Let us consider e.g.\ the contribution with the double interaction with the $A_0(t)$ field and the single interaction with $A_{\tau}(t)$.
+One starts from Eq.\ \ref{eq:genout} and replaces one frequency with $\omega_\tau$ and the other two with $\omega$ and $\omega_t-\omega_\tau-\omega$, eliminating one frequency integration via the energy conservation and another one with the $\tau\to\omega_\tau$ Fourier transform.
+We end up with } \begin{widetext}

-\end{widetext} In this expression we have separated on the first line inside the integral the result that one would obtain neglecting the propagation effects inside the material, where the external fields are convoluted with the nonlinear third-order kernel.
-In the second line, instead, we see the contribution of internal screening, which has its own frequency dependence and can mask the genuine nonlinear effects included in $K^{(3)}$.
+\end{widetext} {In the spirit of Eq.\ \ref{eq:genfre},} in this expression we have separated on the first line inside the integral the result that one would obtain neglecting the propagation effects inside the material, where the external fields are convoluted with the nonlinear third-order kernel.
+In the second line, instead, {we see the explicit form of the function $M(\omega_\tau,\omega,\omega_t-\omega_\tau-\omega)$ introduced in Eq.\ \ref{eq:genfre}.} which has its own frequency dependence and can mask the genuine nonlinear effects included in $K^{(3)}$.
 In this way, we will see that even the simplest instantaneous kernel can show complicated signatures linked to the response due to the propagation of the generated signal at the interface between vacuum and material.
-An analogous result for $E^{\text{out}}_{0\tau\tau}(\omega_t,\omega_\tau)$ is obtained, as explained above, by switching $\omega_\tau\leftrightarrow\omega_t-\omega_\tau$, corresponding to the system interacting once with the field $A_0(t)$ and twice with $A_{\tau}(t)$.
+An analogous result for $E_{0\tau\tau}(\omega_t,\omega_\tau)$ is obtained, as explained above, by switching $\omega_\tau\leftrightarrow\omega_t-\omega_\tau$ {and $A_\tau\leftrightarrow A_0$}, corresponding to the system interacting once with the field $A_0(t)$ and twice with $A_{\tau}(t)$.

-Eq.\ \ref{eq:fre00t} and its counterpart for $E^{\text{out}}_{0\tau\tau}$ are general.
+Eq.\ \ref{eq:fre00t} and its counterpart for $E_{0\tau\tau}$ are general.
 However, to give a concrete example of the relevance of the propagation effects we apply this approach to a physically relevant case, that is the understanding of recent 2DTS experiments in Josephson plasmons \cite{liu_Nat.Phys.24}.
-The example is particularly relevant since, in contrast to the toy model of the CDW insulator discussed in the previous Section, in this case the {\em same} collective excitations contribute to screen the linear response to a THz pulse and to generate a nonlinear current.
+The example is particularly relevant since, in contrast to the toy model of the insulator discussed in the previous Section, in this case the {\em same} collective excitations contribute to screen the linear response to a THz pulse and to generate a nonlinear current.
 The understanding of 2DTS spectra of Josephson plasmon then offers a perfect benchmark to highlight the necessary steps required to extract from {\em measured} nonlinear electric field the relevant information on the {\em microscopic} processes at play in the system, encoded in the $K^{(3)}$ kernel.